 Provides a comprehensive introduction to nuclear criticality safety and the management of nuclear criticality safety in facilities, or situations, where fissile materials are encountered outside a nuclear reactor.
-This module, recently updated to reflect the core competencies specified by the United Kingdom Working Party on Criticality (WPC), consists of a basic nuclear reactor physics and fuel cycle pre-course reading component (mandatory for students who have not yet completed the N01 module) and a one-week taught component which includes a presentation from a visiting lecturer from industry/government, and a crash-course in the use of a Monte-Carlo code (e.g. MONK) for criticality safety analysis.
-The taught component is followed by a challenging post-course criticality safety assessment that is designed to consolidate knowledge gained during the course and to enable students to join industry with a solid understanding of the criticality safety process.
+This module, recently updated to reflect the core competencies specified by the United Kingdom Working Party on Criticality (WPC), consists of a basic nuclear reactor physics and fuel cycle pre-course reading component (mandatory for students who have not yet completed the N01 module) and a one-week taught component which includes a presentation from a visiting lecturer from industry/government, and a crash-course in the use of a Monte-Carlo code (e.g. MONK) for criticality safety assessment that is designed to consolidate knowledge gained during the course and to enable students to join industry with a solid understanding of the criticality safety process.